-Georges, a retired French gendarmerie trendy, is waiting outdoor the metro station in the Parisian district of Le Sentier, eager to reveal the finer – and less refined – points of an area he is aware of “like his pocket”, as the local expression goes.
+Georges, a retired French gendarmerie officer, is waiting outside the metro station in the Parisian district of Le Sentier, eager to reveal the finer—and less refined—points of an area he is aware of “like his pocket,” as the local expression goes.

 “How long have we got?”
 Georges asks.
 I anticipate that there is not much I don’t realize about a place I’ve lived near for almost 15 years, and respond: “Long sufficient.”
 Three hours later, Georges continued displaying my locations on my doorstep that I never knew existed.
 Georges is a part of Cariboo, an internet site ambitious to be the Airbnb of tailored tours with personal courses.
 The idea, evolved by Bertrand Bazin, 23, a graduate of

-Georges’ tour is an eclectic mix of historical elements, little-known facts, quirky locations (just like the button and ribbon save with inventory from the 19th century, in rue Choiseul), and souvenirs, shopping for possibilities.
-His advice to tram traffic advice forward: look up.
+Georges’ tour is an eclectic mix of historical elements, little-known facts, quirky locations (just like the button and ribbon, saved with inventory from the 19th century, in rue Choiseul), souvenirs, and shopping for possibilities.
+His advice to tram traffic is to look up.

 The factors out the characteristics of Haussmann’s famous boulevards: the lengthy avenues of ashlar-stone homes between 5 and 7 testimonies excessive, each subtly exceptional – the extra spacious apartments with ornate wrought-iron balconies on the second one-floor étaone-floor with flats turning into more modest with every floor, up to the rooftop garrets.